Sunrisesunrise/pundit2/css-style-guide.md

 This is the main folder for the Pundit application.
-The files structure allows to develop more than one application: the modularity both of the LESS and AngularJS files offer the possibility of reusing all the components to build different applications, like using a framework.
+The files structure allows to develop more than one application: the modularity both of the LESS and AngularJS files offer the possibility of reusing all the components to build different applications, like if you were using a framework.
 If you need to create a new application (like Pundit or Korbo) you have to create a new folder with a similar structure.

 These are the main files in this folder:

   - *pundit2.less:* imports all the LESS files that are used by the application;
   - *pundit-variables.less:* custom variables used **only** by Pundit (not by other applications).
-This file is currently empty but it might be useful in the future.
+This file is currently empty but it might be useful in the future (if not... we are going to delete it).

 ###*korbo*